Office: Humanities 212

-Jennifer Graupmann, soprano, is making a name for herself in the region as a versatile performer and music educator specializing in classical and jazz styles.
-Since moving to Duluth in 2008, Ms. Graupmann has appeared with the Duluth Festival Opera, Lyric Opera of the North, UMD Opera Theater and Glensheen Opera and has been a featured soloist in concert with the UMD Symphony Orchestra, the College of St. Scholastica Early Music Ensemble and the Itasca Community Chorus.
+Jennifer Campbell, soprano, is a versatile performer and music educator specializing in classical, musical theatre and jazz styles.
+Since moving to Duluth in 2008, Ms. Campbell has appeared with the Renegade Theater Company, Duluth Festival Opera, Lyric Opera of the North, UMD Opera Theater and Glensheen Opera and has been a featured soloist in concert with the UMD Symphony Orchestra, the College of St. Scholastica Early Music Ensemble and the Itasca Community Chorus.

-Ms. Graupmann graduated summa cum laude with a BA in Music from Luther College and received her Master of Music degree in vocal performance from the University of Minnesota Duluth.
-Ms. Graupmann is a founding member of the new Twin Ports Choral Project, the director of the Lake Superior Youth Chorus Choristers, and choir director at First Covenant Church in Duluth.
-Ms. Graupmann is active as an adjudicator for the Minnesota State High School League Solo and Ensemble Vocal Music Contests.
-A member of the National Association of Teachers of Singing, she maintains private voice studios in Duluth and Grand Rapids, MN, and is an Adjunct Instructor of Voice at the University of Minnesota Duluth.
+Ms. Campbell graduated summa cum laude with a BA in Music from Luther College and received her Master of Music degree in vocal performance from the University of Minnesota Duluth.
+Ms. Campbell is a founding member of the Twin Ports Choral Project, the Associate Artistic Director of the Lake Superior Youth Chorus, and choir director at First Covenant Church in Duluth.
+Ms. Campbell is active as an adjudicator for the Minnesota State High School League Solo and Ensemble Vocal Music Contests.
+A member of the National Association of Teachers of Singing, she maintains a private voice studio and is an Adjunct Instructor of Voice at the University of Minnesota Duluth.

 Inselman – Voice, Opera & Song Literature, Diction